nbogie/tvmaze-project-react-solutions/README.md

 # What's this?

-This is a set of solutions _in React_ to the various levels of the [tv-show-dom-project](https://github.com/CodeYourFuture/syllabus/tree/master/js-core-3/tv-show-dom-project) challenge.
+This is Neill's set of solutions _in React_ to the various levels of the [tv-show-dom-project](https://github.com/CodeYourFuture/syllabus/tree/master/js-core-3/tv-show-dom-project) challenge.

 Each level is in its own **branch** in this repo, but is also deployed separately to netlify.
 (Right now, you're probably looking at the master branch.)